c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 # bno08x-i2c-spi-micropython
 ## Micropython I2C SPI Library BNO08X Sensors for 9-axis Fusion

-bno08x MicroPython driver for I2C, SPI, UART on MicroPython.
-This is for the BNO086, BNO085, and BNO080 IMU sensors.
-The BNO08x sensors have a variety of sensors that can provide data/results.
+bno08x MicroPython library for BNO086, BNO085, BNO080 IMUs on I2C, SPI, UART.
+The BNO08x devices have a variety of sensors that can provide data/results.
-Each of these are accessed individually and called reports.
-An update_sensors must be called before sensors are read.
+Each sensor is accessed individually and results are called reports.

-This driver is written to provide to respond to high-frequency reports (short period), and also provides 0.1 msec resolution timestamps with each sensor report.
+This library is written to efficiently provide high-frequency updates (short period).
+In addition, each resport has timestamps with 0.1 msec resolution.
 Knowing IMU results together with timestamp of results is critical for many telemetry applications.

-This driver requires that the int_pin and reset_pin be connected to the sensor.
+This librarty requires that the int_pin and reset_pin be connected to the sensor.

 This library has been tested with BNO086 sensor on Raspberry Pico 2 W.
 The report frequency can be limited by the interface chosen.
-SPI is the fastest, but more importantly, SPI avoids the bno08x's non-standard I2C clock stretching that the BNO08x sensors perform.
+SPI & UART are more efficient than I2C.
+BNO08x also uses I2C clock stretching which can cause issues.
 I2C Clock Stretching causes IO errors in these cases.
 SPI and I2C can process 1.0 usec reports at a rate of 1.2 usec.
-UART can process 1.0 usec reports at a rate of 1.5 usec.

 **Credits - Many thanks!**
 - 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X.
 Copyright (c) 2020 Bryan Siepert for Adafruit Industries. ([GitHub link](https://github.com/adafruit/Adafruit_CircuitPython_BNO08x))